 Intermediate I (CEFR level B1.1)

-Learn how to express wishes and desires, give advice, express hypotheses, and debate pros and cons while reading and discussing topics such as health, nutrition, careers, business, and volunteer work.
+Learn how to express wishes and desires, give advice, express hypotheses, and debate pros and cons while reading and discussing topics such as nutrition, careers, business, and volunteer work.

 Intermediate II (CEFR level B1.2)